The 10 Very Best Things to Do in Strasbourg, France

 Today, it’s open to the public, showcasing impressive wine barrels and artefacts and hosting tastings.

-The cellar is home to the world’s oldest wine aged in a barrel, dating back to 1472, and has some massive barrels, with some holding over 26,000 litres.
+The cellar houses the world’s oldest wine aged in a barrel, dating back to 1472, and features massive barrels, some holding over 26,000 litres.

 The wine from the oldest barrel has only been served three times in over five hundred years, and you can still see it (it’s under lock and key, of course).